Manataka American Indian Council

 The primary distinction of the Tula, however, is not their lifestyle, customs, or physical appearance, but the important role they played as the Keepers of Manataka.
 As a fierce and independent people, the Tula could have easily closed the doors to this sacred site.
 Yet, in their wisdom and strength, the Tula welcomed all tribes in peace and helped their brothers and sisters during their stay.
 They served as guides to the local area and spiritual guides to other realms.

-The Tula of Tanico vanished sometime between 1541 and the 1600's presumably as a result of disease brought by the Spanish.
+The Tula vanished sometime between 1541 and the 1600's presumably as a result of disease brought by the Spanish.
 Today in the center of Caddo Gap stands a large bronze figure of an Indian nine feet in height, mounted on a tall pedestal of native stone.
 The Indian has his right hand raised, giving the friendship sign, but history tells a different story.
 The inscription on the marble tablet in the face of the pedestal reads:

 DeSoto 1541-A.D.
 Here DeSoto reached his most westward point in the United States.
 Here was the capitol of the warlike Tula tribe of Indians who fiercely fought DeSoto and his men.
 Relics found in this vicinity suggest the romance of past centuries about which history will ever be meager and incomplete.
 Arkansas State History Commission, 1936.